banner svg (1)

 Even with preparation, tax season can be a daunting time for childcare providers and small business owners.
 Careful tax planning ensures that you can take advantage of available deductions while also ensuring that you’ve followed all the instructions to file properly.
 This guide covers the forms you need, including what you can deduct (which means paying less in taxes) and helps you get your documents in order.

-This guide is for anyone who's struggling to sort out their paperwork, for people filing taxes for the first time who have no clue about deductions, and for new business owners who are diving into the tax world for the first time and feeling a bit lost.
+This guide is for anyone who's struggling to sort out their paperwork, for people filing taxes for the first time who have little knowledge about deductions, and for new business owners who are diving into the tax world for the first time and feeling a bit lost.

 This guide is here to make your life easier.
 It's packed with information and tools to help you file your taxes confidently, without the stress.